mruby/mruby/doc/guides/compile.md

 end
 ```

-All configuration options of `MRuby::Build` can also be used
+All configuration options of `MRuby::Build` can also be used in
-in `MRuby::CrossBuild`.
+`MRuby::CrossBuild`.
+You can find examples under the *build_config*
+directory.

 ### Mrbtest in Cross-Compilation